g-leech/argmin-gravitas/_posts/2021-10-30-cultural codes.md

 <br>

-* I didn't realize that I ripped this off from Ebert.
+  \* didn't realise that I'd ripped this off from Ebert.
 Or from Christgau, who ripped it off from Ebert

 <br>